-Getting Started with Publishing
+Getting Started with JPS

 Once your journal is created, we suggest beginning by setting up your journal and designating an editorial team (see setup, design, management, and help pages for more information).